kunigami/kunigami.github.io/blog/_posts/2013-05-26-monads-in-haskell---part-i.md

 ### Introduction

 In this post we write some notes about monads and describe the Maybe and List Monad types.
-My main reference was [Chapter 14](http://book.realworldhaskell.org/read/monads.html) from *None* and [A Fistful of Monads](http://learnyouahaskell.com/a-fistful-of-monads) from *None*
+My main reference was [Chapter 14](http://book.realworldhaskell.org/read/monads.html) from *Real World Haskell* and [A Fistful of Monads](http://learnyouahaskell.com/a-fistful-of-monads) from *Learn You a Haskell for Great Good!*

 ### The Monad typeclass